Steak au Poivre; a flavorful cut of beef drizzled with a boozy peppery sauce and ready to be appreciated.

 What to Serve With Steak Au Poivre

-When you think of steak, you most likely think of green beans and mashed potatoes!
-Other amazing sides include seasoned french fries, pureed carrots, risotto, and a classic salad.
-Even better, serve your steak on top of a green salad.
+When you think of steak, you most likely think of green beans and mashed or smoked baked potatoes!
+Other amazing sides include seasoned duck fat french fries, pureed carrots, risotto, and a classic salad.
 The crunchy peppercorn crust pairs so well with a variety of sides.
 Pretty much anything you can think of, the steak is perfect for.

 Leftovers and Reheating